AN INTEGRATED APPROACH TO BUILDING DIGITAL LITERACY & CITIZENSHIP

 What does technology look like in our classrooms?

-In first and second grade, a 2:1 student-to-iPad program fosters the early stages of technological fluency as the children listen to stories, practice math remediation, animate plays, and demonstrate knowledge of foundational coding concepts through iOS apps.
-Students learn the basics of how to operate and care for their devices and grow in their understanding of technology's appropriate use.
+In first and second grades, a 2:1 student-to-iPad program fosters the early stages of technological fluency as the children listen to stories, practice math remediation, animate plays, and demonstrate knowledge of foundational coding concepts through iOS apps.

-Chromebooks are the primary tool used in third, fourth, and fifth grade classrooms, where students learn to type and harness the collaborative power of Google Apps for Education (GAFE), creating and editing documents, composing research publications, blogging reflections, and designing presentations.
-The students engage in digital citizenship coursework throughout the year as they grapple with such challenges as digital footprint maintenance, conscientious social media use, and consumption versus creation during screen time.
+Chromebooks are the primary tool used in third, fourth, and fifth grade classrooms, where students learn to harness the collaborative power of G Suite (Previously Google Apps for Education), The students engage in digital citizenship coursework and grapple with such challenges as digital footprint maintenance and conscientious social media use.

-In middle school, students migrate to a 1:1 MacBook Air environment as they explore the iWorks suite and OS X apps and dive deeper into Google Drive, Chrome, and GAFE.
-Middle schoolers enroll in Edmodo groups, or digital classrooms that exist within the school's learning management system.
-Edmoto enables students to communicate with their teachers and peers, submit work online, access project rubrics/directions, and host discussions on relevant topics.
-Students become more proficient with email etiquette and continue the digital citizenry curriculum by evaluating proper usage of personal mobile devices, applying criteria for reliable research resources, analyzing and interpreting data, and responsibly balancing fun gaming experiences with educationally enriching opportunities.
+In middle school, students migrate to a 1:1 MacBook Air environment as they explore the iWorks suite and OS X apps and dive deeper into Google Drive, Chrome, and G Suite.
+Middle schoolers enroll in learning management systems like Edmodo, continue the digital citizenry curriculum by evaluating proper usage of personal mobile devices, applying criteria for reliable research resources, analyzing and interpreting data, and responsibly balancing fun gaming experiences with educationally enriching opportunities.

 Our goals are to promote technological literacy and a growth mindset.
 Each student graduates with a solid foundation from which to develop a continually improving agility with technology.